 For many of us, building an extension or working on our home is an exciting time.
 Adding a new room or enhancing an existing space can be extremely rewarding but it isn’t without its challenges.

 This is particularly true if you’re building on top of, or close to, a public sewer or drainage system.
 If this is the case, you’ll likely require a build-over drain survey to keep your project on track.

-Our team at Express Drainage Surveys are experts in all types of drainage systems and CCTV surveys and have put together this handy guide to inform you of everything you need to know on the topic.
+Our team at Express Drainage Surveys are experts in all types of drainage systems and CCTV drain surveys and have put together this handy guide to inform you of everything you need to know about build over drain surveys.

 What is a Build-Over Agreement and Drain Survey?

 If you’re intending on building an extension or addition to your property, there is plenty you’ll need to consider.
 As well as the usual planning permission legislation that may come with this kind of build, carrying out works above or close to a public sewer or main drain may mean you require a build-over agreement.